startupstorm/git-tutorial/README.md

 $ git checkout add-YOUR_NAME
 ```

-Add your name to attendes.txt and save it
+You should see `/attendees` directory / folder
+Create and add a new file in this directory following the instructions in `/attendees/guide.txt`

 At this point if you run

 ```
 $ git status
 ```

-You should see `/attendees` directory / folder
+You should see `/attendees` directory / folder once again.
-Create and add a new file in this directory following the instructions in `/attendees/guide.txt`

 Let's commit the changes you've made.
 Run these commands to add and comm	it the changes.